rZozeR/Fragile/README.md

 ![3](https://user-images.githubusercontent.com/45128545/121053901-82fbf580-c7c4-11eb-809d-a07777891ade.png)
 ![4](https://user-images.githubusercontent.com/45128545/121053927-87281300-c7c4-11eb-8de0-58a42177d791.png)

 Disclaimer; Project was created with the Unity 2019.4.22f1 version.
-There are couple of bugs mostly caused by the AI.
+Couple of bugs still remain mostly caused by the AI or the physics collisions.